Talk (Yes album): Songs

-"Walls" was the last track produced for the album.
-Rabin co-wrote the song with Supertramp vocalist Roger Hodgson, who declined an offer to be Yes's lead singer following Anderson's departure in 1988 following the Big Generator tour.
-The pair recorded a demo in 1990 which was included on Rabin's demo compilation album 90124, released in 2003.
+"Walls" was the final track produced for Talk.
+Rabin co-wrote the music with former Supertramp vocalist Roger Hodgson, who had previously declined an offer to replace Anderson as Yes's lead singer after the Big Generator (1987) tour.
+The pair originally composed and documented the track as a duet demo in 1990, which was later included on Rabin's archival compilation album 90124 (2003).